-- 2010 SVK (SVK is a mail order only comic published by BERG Design Group.
-It comes packaged with a UV flashlight as some of it is written in invisible ink that shows up under a black light.)
+In 2010 Ellis wrote a unique mail order only comic published by BERG Design Group called SVK.
+It comes packaged with a UV flashlight as some of it is written in invisible ink that shows up only under a black light.

 Other Media Work

 - 2010 Red (Based on Ellis' comic for Homage)

 - 2013 Red 2 (Nothing to do with Ellis' second Red comics series but still loosely based on characters created by himeslf and Cully Hamner.)

 - 2002 Adventure (Ellis wrote the back story and contributed a short story to the game book by White Wolf)

 AVAILABLE LIGHT is a hardcover collection of new short writings and digital photography by Warren Ellis, the creator and author of TRANSMETROPOLITAN, PLANETARY, SWITCHBLADE HONEY and MINISTRY OF SPACE.
 The thirty photographs are taken with an Eyemodule, a camera plugged into a handheld computer.
 Low-fi high-tech — smaller than a lighter, but limited by fixed-zoom and no flash.
 It works only with available light.